keyvizsla/floo/docs/src/README.md

 Version: {{ floo_version }}
 </div>

-**floo** is a terminal user interface (TUI) too to automate workspace setup and access.
+**floo** is a terminal user interface (TUI) to automate workspace setup and access.

-If you have a very terminal-centric workflow for most of the things you are working on, the following will sound very familiar to you, minus the specific tools you use in your day to day work:
+If you have a very terminal-centric workflow, you oftentimes have to perform a set of repetitive tasks each time you fire up your machine, before you can start being productive.
+For me this looks something like the following:

 1. cd into the root directory of your project
 2. start a tmux session with multiple windows
 3. source workspace specific environment configurations (e.g. virtualenv, or just env stuff) in each window
+4. run your favorite editor in one window
 4. open a webbrowser with some documentation or github issues you are browsing
 5. start actually working on your stuff